bkhsoftware/MOWED/docs/planning/phase-2-todo-list.md

 ## Accessibility and Internationalization
 - [ ] Ensure WCAG 2.1 Level AA compliance for all module interfaces
 - [ ] Implement internationalization support for all modules
+- [ ] Optimize UI for mobile responsiveness

 ## Final Testing and Quality Assurance
 - [ ] Conduct end-to-end testing of the entire application